AliouneDiouf/MyoCoach/README.md

     <img src="image/raspb.PNG" alt="Logo" width="500" height="300">
   </a>

-It will be preferable to use a class 10 memory card for more speed and fluidity of the operating system of the raspberry card.
+The raspberry card needs a **memory card flashed by an operating system**.
+Several operating systems are available but for this project it will be necessary to use the **raspberry pi os** !
+Plus it will be preferable to use a class 10 memory card for more speed and fluidity of the operating system of the raspberry card.

 A powerful tutorial  is available [here](https://www.raspberrypi.org/documentation/installation/installing-images/)

 ## Programmation

-Don't be afraid you will not use to program anytihng again , just some command to enter ;).
-Now you will really begin to buil the system !
+Don't be afraid you will not use to program anything again , just some commands to enter ;).
+Now you will really begin to build the system !

 * :one:  Create an account on the online programming tool developed by Arduino: [Arduino Web Editor](https://create.arduino.cc)